Tips For Converting Your Basement Into A Living Area

 Give the floor a revamp.

 The cold gray concrete floors simply won’t do anymore.
 It occupies the largest space in your basement and you need it to be inviting and appealing.
 Opt for concrete resurfacing for an entirely renewed floor.
+Already have a decorative concrete floor installed?
+Return it’s sheen to it’s former glory with concrete polishing.

 Make stairway upgrades.